zac-k/phaseimaging/README.md

 Note that although I have coded most of the functions to allow for rectangular images and specimen arrays, most of my testing has used square and cubic arrays, so there is a potential for bugs if you are using rectangular arrays.
 Please let me know if you experience any issues with any of the functions.

+This README is a work in progress, so newer parts of the code may not always be documented here.
+Check the documentation in the source code if any explanation is missing from here, and if it's not there either, feel free to contact me.

 ## Functions
 ### import_specimen
 Generates a 3D numpy array from a specimen file.
 Input format is a text file (sans the file extension) with each block of rows/columns representing a 2D slice of the binary specimen mask.
 Each block is separated by an empty line.
 Specimen files can be generated using my [random-specimen-generator](https://github.com/zac-k/random-specimen-generator) repository.
 One specimen file is included in the present repository as an example.